jencampbell/jencampbell.github.io/_pages/teaching.md

 ## Courses

-- Winter 2025: CSC108 Introduction to Programming
+- Fall 2025: CSC108 Introduction to Programming
+- Winter 2026: CSC271: Computational Principles and Methods for Data Science

 ---